 Ballroom B - Mezzanine level, Saskatoon Inn and Conference Centre, 2002 Airport Drive, Saskatoon

 We exist to encourage and enhance the art, science and practice of massage therapy by maintaining a high standard of massage therapy; by establishing and maintaining the Massage Therapist Association of Saskatchewan, Inc. as a leading health professional association; by promoting health profession through education, accountability, communication and advocacy, and financial stability.

-Plan to make your voice count by attending the 47th AGM at 9:00am on Sunday, March 3rd at the Saskatoon Travelodge.
-This is your opportunity to assist the Board of Directors in setting direction for the coming year.
+Plan to make your voice count by attending the 51st AGM at 9:00am on Sunday, April 2nd at the Saskatoon Inn.
+This is your opportunity to assist the Board of Directors in setting our direction for the coming year.

 RSVP is NOT required for this event - all members are welcome and you earn 3 business credits.